TaherBoujnah/forge-legal-slm/README.md

 # 🔨 Forge: Enterprise Legal SLM Extraction Engine

-Forge is a high-throughput, local AI inference pipeline designed to ingest complex, multi-page legal documents (like PDFs) and deterministically extract structured JSON data using a fine-tuned Small Language Model (SLM).
+Forge is a high-throughput, privacy-first inference pipeline designed to ingest complex, multi-page legal documents (such as NDAs, MSAs, and Lease Agreements) and deterministically extract structured JSON data.

-By utilizing local inference and context-window chunking, Forge bypasses the high costs, latency, and privacy concerns of closed-source APIs like GPT-4, running entirely on consumer hardware or free cloud tiers.
+Powered by a fine-tuned Small Language Model (SLM), Forge relies on local inference and intelligent context-window chunking to bypass the high costs, latency bottlenecks, and data privacy concerns associated with closed-source APIs like GPT-4.
+It is built to run efficiently on consumer hardware or scale infinitely via serverless cloud infrastructure.

 ## 🧠 System Architecture & Repository Structure

-This repository contains the entire end-to-end lifecycle of the AI application, from synthetic data generation to full-stack deployment.

-* **`/scripts` (Data Engineering):** Contains `synthetic-data-generator.py`, which leverages an LLM to generate hundreds of highly realistic, OCR-distorted legal contracts to train our model on messy, real-world data.
+* **`/scripts` (Data Engineering):**  Contains the synthetic data generation pipeline (synthetic-data-generator.py).
+This leverages an LLM to generate hundreds of highly realistic, OCR-distorted legal contracts, ensuring the model is trained on messy, real-world data distributions.

-* **`/notebooks` (Fine-Tuning):** Contains the PyTorch/Unsloth training notebook.
-The base Llama-3 model was fine-tuned using Low-Rank Adaptation (LoRA) to specifically master deterministic JSON extraction.
+* **`/notebooks` (Fine-Tuning):** The core API (FastAPI/AWS Lambda compatible) that receives PDF byte streams.
+It uses PyMuPDF for lightning-fast text extraction, chunks the text to respect the SLM's context window, and streams it through the quantized .gguf model using llama.cpp.

 * **`/cloud-backend` (Inference Engine):** A FastAPI server that receives PDF byte streams, uses `PyMuPDF` for lightning-fast text extraction, chunks the text to fit the SLM's context window, and streams it through the quantized `.gguf` model using `llama.cpp`.

-* **`/frontend` (Client Dashboard):** A vanilla JavaScript and Tailwind CSS telemetry dashboard for drag-and-drop file processing and latency monitoring.
+* **`/frontend` (Client Dashboard):** A vanilla JavaScript and Tailwind CSS telemetry dashboard featuring drag-and-drop file processing, latency monitoring, and real-time extraction results.

 ## 🛠️ The Tech Stack